-Make sure that you and any passenger are wearing an approved motorcycle helmet, eye protection, and high-visibility protective clothing.
+Make sure that you are wearing an approved motorcycle helmet, eye protection, and high-visibility protective clothing.
 Ride defensively in response to weather and road conditions.

-Helmet
+I Helmet

 Should be safety-standard certified, highvisibility, and correct size for your head